 - Can work from home during a period of self-isolation.

-- Are no longer required to self-isolate (Eligible residents will have two weeks from the end of the self-isolation period to apply)
+- Are no longer required to self-isolate (Eligible residents will have 28 days from the start of the self-isolation period to apply)

 - Have not received a notification from NHS Test and Trace telling you to self-isolate